bluesky/bluesky-queueserver/docs/source/tutorials.rst

 Executing Functions
 -------------------

-RE Manager provides an API, which allows to start execution of functions in RE Worker process.
+RE Manager allows to initiate execution functions in RE Worker process (see :ref:`executing_functions`).
-The function must be defined in RE Worker namespace (e.g. loaded as a result of execution of startup code) and added to user group permissions (see :ref:`configuring_user_group_permissions`).
-The *task UID* returned by the API may be used to monitor the status of the task and return the results once the task is completed.
-Functions may be executed in the forground (main thread of RE Worker process), which requires that RE Manager is in ``idle`` state, or in the background thread.

-The demo startup code loaded by RE Manager by default defines function ``function_sleep`` that accepts a single parameter which defines sleep time and returns a dictionary containing success flag (always ``True``) and the time passed as the parameter.
+The demo startup code loaded by RE Manager by default defines function ``function_sleep``, which accepts a single parameter defining execution time of the function and returns a dictionary containing success flag (always ``True``) and the time value passed as the parameter.
 The default permissions for the demo are defined so that the ``admin`` user is allowed to call this function.
 The function is convenient for demonstration and testing, because it allows to set the time of function execution and see the time when the function starts and finishes by looking